EO-DataHub/example-workflows/README.md

   - convert-stac (borrowed from EOEPCA)
   - water-bodies (borrowed from EOEPCA)

-- External Workflows - those developed by other users of the DataHub
+- External Workflows - those developed by other users of the DataHub, including those produced by:
-  - ndvi-urls
-  - resize-urls
+  - Oxidian
-  - water-quality
+  - Spyrosoft
-  - land-cover-change
+  - Sparkgeo
-  - resize-sentinel2ard
+  - Airbus

 You can use the provided Jupyter Notebook to deploy, execute and view these workflows.
 To get set up you will need to start a Notebook server and generate a workspace-scoped API token for your workspace.
 You can place this token in a .env file within this directory.